 Coach Mike McBride begins his second season in charge of the Holy Cross College Men's Basketball program this year.
-In his first year, Coach McBride led the Saints to an impressive 20-win season and first trip to the Chicagoland Collegiate Athletic Conference Tournament in program history.
+In his first year, Coach McBride led the Saints to an impressive 20-win season and their first winning record in the Chicagoland Collegiate Athletic Conference in program history.

 Coach McBride joined the Saints after his fifth season as the Associate Head Men's Basketball Coach at Tusculum College in Greenville, Tennessee where he was deeply involved in all phases of the program.
 From daily practice planning and coaching to game preparation in decision-making, McBride played a key role in the program's daily operation.
 During his time at Tusculum, the team earned a national ranking, competed in the top of the South Atlantic Conference, and earned the school's first ever at-large berth in the NCAA Division II National Tournament.